keviinfoes/OracleGuard/README.md

 ```

 ## Analyses
-We analyse the difference between the OraceleGuard quote and the regular TWAP implementation quote, including the impact of paused price updates for historic observations.
+We analyse the difference between the OracleGuard quote and the regular TWAP implementation quote, including the impact of paused price updates for historic observations.
 See [historic analyses](https://github.com/keviinfoes/OracleGuard/tree/main/historic_analysis).

 ## License
 OracleGuard is licensed under `GPL-2.0-or-later`.